nov-lang/nov/README.md

   expression statement and it's fine to ignore their result just to trigger the side effects of evaluating the expression)
 - add operator overloading?
+- return an error on arithmetic overflow instead of crashing or add a builtin like zig
 - concat string with `++` and mult with `**` instead of same as number
 - replace float operators with `+.`, `-.`, `*.`, `/.`, `%.`
 - compilation error when trying to add/compare value of different type? (at least for non number)